apacheli/discord-api-libs/CONTRIBUTING.md

 However, all libraries must follow these requirements:
 * Must be open-source with a known Git URL (GitHub, GitLab, BitBucket, etc).
 * Must be written in a known language.
 Esolangs are not allowed.
 * Must having working code.
-It does not nnecessarily need to be "production" ready, but we need to know that this is a legitimate project.
+It does not necessarily need to be "production" ready, but we need to know that this is a legitimate project.

 ## Language and Library Format